-The variation of the sample entropy in the gamma band is reduced after the 20 sessions for 14-channel neurofeedback and after the 40 sessions for 5-channel neurofeedback with Auto Train Brain, and we assume that the functional networks prune and stabilize after some building and optimization.
+The variation of the sample entropy in the gamma band is reduced after the 20 sessions for 14-channel neurofeedback and after the 40 sessions for 5-channel neurofeedback, and we assume that the functional networks prune and stabilize after some building and optimization.
 In the following sessions, there is an increase in the variance of the gamma band entropy.
-There are two further steps of pruning for both headsets in the remaining sessions.
+For both headsets, there are two further steps of adaption in the remaining sessions.

 The findings show that after using Auto Train Brain for 100 sessions with both headsets, the brain's flexibility-or its capacity to use new functional networks-increased.
-With 5-channel neurofeedback with Auto Train Brain, the amount of time and sessions needed to achieve brain flexibility is doubled.
+With 5-channel neurofeedback, the amount of time and sessions needed to achieve brain flexibility is doubled.
 The brain can more quickly lateralize to the left thanks to 14-channel neurofeedback.
 The left hemisphere begins to dominate after the 20th session, and after some adjustments around the 60th session, the left hemisphere's dominance becomes permanent.
 Families who employ 14-channel neurofeedback might observe the benefits in the child's day-to-day activities much more quickly.